unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="control-objective"></a>
 ### 4. Control Objective

-> A high-level goal that should be realized by one or more *Control Measures*.
+> A *Control Objective*  is a high-level goal that should be realized by one or more *Control Measures*.

 In ArchiMate, a *Control Objective* is represented by a *Goal* stereotyped with «ControlObjective».
 A *Control Objective* is realized by a a *Requirement* stereotyped with «ControlMeasure».